judy2k/fictionary/README.rst

       -v, --verbose         Be verbose.
       -c COUNT, --count COUNT
                             The number of words to generate.
-      -m MIN, --min-length MIN
+      -m LENGTH, --min-length LENGTH
-                            Only generate words of MIN length or longer.
+                            Only generate words of LENGTH chars or longer.
+      -x LENGTH, --max-length LENGTH
+                            Only generate words of LENGTH chars or shorter.
       --refresh             Re-create the data file from the word-lists.
       -d DICTIONARY, --dictionary DICTIONARY
                             The dictionary rules to follow: american,british, or